How to Make and Save Money in Every Area of Your Budget

 Must-Have Home Items

-1. A good mattress, good pillows and quality sheets.
-The reason being they all contribute to a good nights sleep plus my body doesn’t ache.
-When I am well rested I make better decisions, am more patient, eat less junk food (actually, less food overall) and am less likely to make impulse purchases.
+When you are well rested, you make better decisions, are more patient, eat less junk food (actually, less food overall) and are less likely to make impulse purchases.

 2. Seals.
 Check your home for any gaps and seal them up to stop hot or cold air escaping and reduce your power bills.
 This includes getting blockout curtains for windows, magnets or similar for heating vents, tape for doorways from Bunnings and draught stoppers from Kmart or similar.